Natural Environment

 Through those two vehicles, the state invested more than $1 billion in land conservation from 1995 to 2017, with each dollar spent producing at least $4 in public benefits—or $2,700 per acre.4

 In terms of total acreage and percent of land area conserved, Colorado Springs trails Boulder and Fort Collins.
-However, Colorado Springs has substantially closed the gap, with a third of its easement acreage having been added since the beginning of 2010 (vs. less than 10% for Boulder and less than 15% for Fort Collins).
+However, Colorado Springs has substantially closed the gap, with 35% of its easement acreage having been added since the beginning of 2013 (vs. less than 10% for Boulder and less than 25% for Fort Collins).

-Across six peer communities, Colorado Springs ranks 3rd in acreage conserved as a percentage of total land area and 2nd in growth in acreage conserved since the beginning of 2010.7
+Across six peer communities, Colorado Springs ranks fourth in acreage conserved as a percentage of total land area and second in growth in acreage conserved in the 10 years ending in 2022.7

 Watershed Health and Water Body Impairment